-3. Track your progress in real time with RunFit
+3. Track your progress in real-time with the Wahoo Fitness app.

-Remember that it’s important not to increase your SPM too much, too soon, and RunFit can help you stay on track.
+Remember that it’s important not to increase your SPM too much, too soon, and the Wahoo Fitness app can help you stay on track.

 Runners of all abilities, from beginner to advanced, can benefit from working on their cadence.
 While adjusting your stride might feel a little awkward and unnatural at first, if you stick with it, you’ll be on your way to becoming a faster, less-injury prone runner.